-Head of strategy and financial engineering, Chris leads the design of the Topl platform.
-He obtained degrees in Mathematics, Physics, and Philosophy from Rice University.
-During his time in college, Chris performed multidisciplinary research focused on emergent phenomena in complex systems and developed the core economic theories that inspired Topl's development.
+As Founder and Chief Architect, Chris leads the design of Topl's protocol and directs its business and legal operations.
+A graduate of Rice University, he obtained degrees in Mathematics, Physics, and Philosophy.
+During his time in college, Chris performed multidisciplinary research focused on emergent phenomena in complex systems and developed the core ideas that inspired Topl's development.
 He has a deep interest in the application of new technologies to economic and financial problems and is motivated by the potential for new economic systems to improve standards of living around the world.

 After solidifying a love for programming in his high school robotics team, Nicholas went on to graduate from the University of Houston with a degree in computer science.
-His projects range from web development, to computer vision and graphics, to virtual reality.
-After reading the seminal Bitcoin whitepaper shortly after it was released, he has kept an eye on the burgeoning cryptocurrency market and is now working with Topl to help bring out the full potential of blockchain technology.
+His former projects range from computer vision and virtual reality to neural nets and distributed computing.
+After reading the seminal Bitcoin whitepaper shortly after it was released in 2008, he has kept an eye on the burgeoning cryptocurrency market.
+Nick now leads technical development for the Topl protocol working with the rest of the technical team to continue pushing the potential of blockchain technology.

 Reach out to us if you have any questions or thoughts on what we're doing.

 As an open-source project, we value contributions and would love for you to join us in this effort!
 Don't hesitate to give us your thoughts on improvements or to tell us how you could help.